Pylons/pyramid/docs/narr/views.rst

   itself if the view is a function, or the ``__call__`` callable attribute if the view is a class).

-``renderer``
-  This is either a single string term (e.g. ``json``) or a string implying a path or :term:`resource specification` (e.g. ``templates/views.pt``) naming a :term:`renderer` implementation.
-If the ``renderer`` value does not contain a dot (``.``), the specified string will be used to look up a renderer implementation, and that renderer implementation will be used to construct a response from the view return value.
+``renderer`` This is either a single string term (e.g. ``json``) or a string implying a path or :term:`asset specification`
+  (e.g. ``templates/views.pt``) naming a :term:`renderer` implementation.
+If
+  the ``renderer`` value does not contain a dot (``.``), the specified string will be used to look up a renderer implementation, and that renderer implementation will be used to construct a response from the view return value.
 If the ``renderer`` value contains a dot (``.``), the specified term will be treated as a path, and the filename extension of the last element in the path will be used to look up the renderer implementation, which will be passed the full path.
 The renderer implementation will be used to construct a :term:`response` from the view return value.

   When the renderer is a path, although a path is usually just a simple relative pathname (e.g. ``templates/foo.pt``, implying that a template named "foo.pt" is in the "templates" directory relative to the directory of the current :term:`package`), a path can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
-The path can alternately be a :term:`resource specification` in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in a separate package.
+The path can alternately be a :term:`asset specification` in the form ``some.dotted.package_name:relative/path``, making it possible to address template assets which live in a separate package.

   The ``renderer`` attribute is optional.
 If it is not defined, the "null" renderer is assumed (no rendering is performed and the value